eifos-git/Technical-Documents/witnesses/setting-up-a-witness-node/cli-wallet-setup.md

 In the blockchain world, account creation services are nicknamed as faucets.
 They create unique Network Address Identifiers.
 {% endhint %}

 To create a Peerplays MAINNET account, the easiest way is to use the GUI wallet available to download from [Github](https://github.com/peerplays-network/peerplays-core-gui/releases).
+The GUI wallet will use a faucet to create an account for you using the username and password you've chosen.

 Creating user in Peerplays GUI wallet is self explanatory.